Perceptual error optimization for Monte Carlo rendering: Results

 \section{Results}

-In this section we present empirical validation of our error optimization framework in the a-posteriori setting described in \cref{sec:Aposteriori}.
+We now present empirical validation of our error optimization framework in the a-posteriori setting described in \cref{sec:Aposteriori}.
 We render static images and animations of several scenes, comparing our algorithms to those of~\citet{Heitz2019}.